ipatix/agbplay/README.md

 - `pcm-resampling-algo` and `pcm-fixed-rate-resampling-algo`
 - `song-track-limit`: Limit the number of tracks the engine can play.
   Useful for games which have an engine limit, but the song contain more tracks than the engine can handle.
+- `simulate-cgb-sustain-bug`: Emulate the mp2k CGB sustain bug.
+Enabling this will delay the application of certain volume changes which may fix certain songs (e.g. Pokémon Emerald's Battle Arena).
+Though, keeping it disabled (default) may make certain songs sound more like the composer originally intended it.
 - `songs`: This is again an array which contains all the playlist's songs.
   Format is pretty straight forward.
 There is an `index` property and a `name` property for each song.